pgxn/pgxnclient/docs/usage.rst

               [--details | --meta | --readme | --versions]
               *SPEC*

 The distribution is specified according to the `package specification`_.
+It cannot be a local dir or file nor an URL.
 The command output is a list of values obtained by the distribution's ``META.json`` file, for example:

 .. code-block:: console